quintel/documentation/docs/api/exports.md

 Endpoints that can be used to retrieve hourly data are based on the following data keys:

-* `merit_order` -Downloads the load on each participant in the electricity merit order.
+* `electricity_profiles` - Downloads the load on each participant in the electricity merit order.
+* `electricity_capacities` - Downloads the installed and peak capacity per electricity participant.
 * `electricity_price` - Downloads the hourly price of electricity according to the merit order.
-* `heat_network` - Downloads the load on each participant in the heat merit order as a CSV.
+* `heat_network_profiles` - Downloads the load on each participant in the heat merit order as a CSV.
+* `heat_network_capacities` - Downloads the installed and peak capacity per heat network participant.
 * `agriculture_heat` - Downloads the load on each participant in the agriculture heat merit order as a CSV.
 * `household_heat` – Downloads the supply and demand of heat in households, including deficits and surpluses due to buffering and time-shifting.
 * `buildings_heat` - Downloads the supply and demand of heat in buildings, including deficits and surpluses due to buffering and time-shifting.
-* `hydrogen` - Downloads the total demand and supply for hydrogen, with additional columns for the storage demand and supply.
+* `hydrogen_profiles` - Downloads the total demand and supply for hydrogen, with additional columns for the storage demand and supply.
+* `hydrogen_capacities` - Downloads the installed and peak capacity per hydrogen participant.
-* `hydrogen_integral_costs` - Downloads the levelised costs, production costs per MWh and hourly production curve per hydrogen production technology.
+* `hydrogen_integral_cost` - Downloads the levelised costs, production costs per MWh and hourly production curve per hydrogen production technology.
-* `network_gas` - Downloads the total demand and supply for network gas, with additional columns for the storage demand and supply.
+* `network_gas_profiles` - Downloads the total demand and supply for network gas, with additional columns for the storage demand and supply.
+* `network_gas_capacities` - Downloads the installed and peak capacity per network gas participant.
 * `residual_load` - Downloads the residual loads of various carriers.